-Gov. DeSantis orders bars, nightclubs to close
+Gov. DeSantis orders bars and nightclubs to close, announces 4 UF students have coronavirus

 This comes as the number of coronavirus cases in Florida continues to grow.
 As of Tuesday morning, there were 186 confirmed cases across 25 counties.
 Of those cases, 173 are Florida residents.
 There are six Florida residents who were diagnosed with coronavirus outside the state, who are currently being isolated.

-He went onto say he will recommend all universities transition to remote teaching for the rest of spring semester.
+He went on to say he will recommend all universities transition to remote teaching for the rest of the spring semester.

 Broward County has the most cases, followed by Dade and Palm Beach counties.